z-shell/zsh-navigation-tools/README.md

 ZNT can be compared to IDEs, integrated development environments.
 Typically, when user searches for occurences of a symbol throughout the project, what IDE does is that it provides a list that can be navigated.

+## Installation via plugin

+Running script `doc/generate_plugin` will create single-file version of `ZNT`.
+It can be sourced from `.zshrc` or added to `oh-my-zsh` (create directory `plugins/zshnavigationtools` and copy the plugin there).
+Don't forget about configuration files as described below.

 ## Installation
 Copy (or link) all n-\* files to **/usr/share/zsh/site-functions/** (or **/usr/local/share/zsh/site-functions/**, check with `echo $fpath[1]`) and then add: